 Alain Ducasse at The Dorchester, Mayfair

 What: Alain Ducasse is one of the most recognisable chefs in the world and his eponymous restaurant at equally revered London hotel The Dorchester is a lesson in haute cuisine.
 Luxury ingredients abound and are pulled off with finesse – just take a starter of Scottish langoustine which arrives topped with caviar and paired with Ducasse’s own-selection Champagne.
-Prices are as eye-watering as you’d expect, but the three-course set lunch (including two glasses of wine) is a little less daunting at £70 per head.
+Prices are as eye-watering as you’d expect, but the three-course set lunch (including two glasses of wine) is a little more affordable for a slice of three star luxury.

 Where: Park Lane, W1K 1QA